Parents Need to Know Their Rights Under FERPA

 The original congressional intent was to protect student privacy by protecting their personal information.

 It prohibited disclosure of a student’s personally identifiable information (‘‘PII’’) without parental consent.
-THAT is what changed

-HOW PARENTAL CONSENT BECAME MEANINGLESS
+The Story Behind HOW PARENTAL CONSENT BECAME MEANINGLESS

 Here is what happened: The 2011 changes supported the federal push for statewide longitudinal data systems (SLDS) and the “effective use of data.”
 These two acts of Congress “justified” the changes.

 - American Recovery and Reinvestment Act of 2009 (ARRA)(Bush signed, January 6, 2009).
 (Education details to state governors, May 21, 2012.)